 Steadfastly committed to cinema-lovers, La Semaine de la Critique is devoted to screen education for pupils in collaboration with the association Cinéma du Sud.
 200 pupils from the Provence-Alpes-Côte d’Azur Region are welcome to its screenings during the festival in Cannes.

 The Departamental Council of les Alpes-Maritimes

-For the third year in a row, La Semaine de la Critique puts up screen education schemes for the pupils in the region.
+For the fifth year in a row, La Semaine de la Critique puts up screen education schemes for the pupils in the region.
 A first meeting takes place at the beginning of the year with the purpose of setting the bases for accurate watching and analysing.
 During the festival, the secondary school pupils are invited to discover two short films and a feature film selected at La Semaine de la Critique and are taught about the importance of film criticism.